syncfusion-content/wpf-docs/wpf/Pdf-Viewer/How-To/Change-the-selection-color-of-annotations.md

 ---
 layout: post
-title: Change the Selection color of the annotations in WPF Pdf Viewer | Syncfusion&reg;
+title: Change annotation selection color in WPF Pdf Viewer | Syncfusion&reg;
 description: Learn about Change the Selection color of the annotations support in Syncfusion&reg; WPF Pdf Viewer control and more.
 platform: wpf
 control: PDF Viewer